Smeal Quint

 [Shift Schedule]

-Notice that the last "C" shift entry has been changed to a "D".
+Notice that the last "C" shift entry has been changed to a "X".

-To generate Fred's calendar, create entries for the "D" platoon in the [Colors] section of the .ini file:
+To generate Sean's calendar, create entries for the "X" platoon in the [Colors] section of the .ini file:

 [Colors]

-Set StartDate to the day following one of Fred's Kelly days:
+Set StartDate to the day following one of Sean's Kelly days:

 [Shift Schedule]